-This list features some of the best bachelors and bachelorettes found in the gaming world.
+This list of the best video game characters to romance features some of the best bachelors and bachelorettes found in the gaming world.
 Before we begin, however, there are a few rules:

 - These are NOT ranked.